 Collaborators:

 This project develops a mobile Augmented Reality (AR) program to teach energy conservation in secondary and public schools.
-By integrating AR technology into real-world environments, students engage with energy concepts more dynamically than traditional methods like lectures or textbooks.
-The application provides a playful, interactive platform for visualizing abstract concepts and motivates students to problem-solve.
+By integrating AR technology into real-world environments, students engage with energy concepts more dynamically than traditional methods, such as lectures or textbooks.
+The application offers a playful and interactive platform for visualizing abstract concepts, motivating students to engage in problem-solving.

 The focus is on mechanical cooling systems, renewable energy, and the energy-water nexus—topics that meet both regional and national educational needs.
-A smart tool for simulating passive solar dynamics is also available for download.
+An innovative tool for simulating passive solar dynamics is also available for download.

 Collaborators:

 Afamia Elnakat, Ph.D., Carmen Fies, Ph.D.
-(Texas Sustainable Energy Research Institute & UTSA)
+(Texas Energy Institute & UTSA)

 The UTSA SmartLiving campus focuses on eliminating energy waste and enhancing energy efficiency through advanced technology and active control systems.
 Serving as a national model, it integrates innovative solutions to research the intersection of behavioral sciences and technology across six of UTSA’s seven colleges.